Lisa Lee Dark

-Lisa Lee Dark (born Lee Dark; 16 April 1981) is a Welsh opera singer, songwriter, and voice actress.
+Lisa Lee Dark is a Welsh opera singer, songwriter, and voice actress.

 Early life

-Lisa Lee Dark was born Lee Dark in the Clydach area of Swansea on 16 April 1981.
-Her distant relatives include Italian opera singer Adelina Patti and American actress Bette Davis.
+Lisa Lee Dark was born in the Clydach area of Swansea on 16 April 1981.
+Her distant relatives include Italian opera singer Adelina Patti.
 She was born with the rare medical condition congenital adrenal hyperplasia, which leads to excessive generation of testosterone during the early part of foetal life.
 This meant that she was raised as male because doctors failed to realise that she was biologically female, a fact even she did not discover until she was 19 years old.
 She was very badly bullied during her school years.
 She went to an all-boys comprehensive school where she would regularly get kicked, punched, spat at, and have obscene things screamed at her; even outside school, she would get the same treatment because she was slightly different and did not behave like all the other boys.

-Acting career

-Dark, at the age of ten, first starred in a European advert due to a case of mistaken identity.
-Her other voice-over acting work has been on low-budget European horror movies; Dark has also done voice-over work, by creating evil chants for a few Hollywood movies and the American television series Buffy the Vampire Slayer.
-She has to date mostly been uncredited for this work.
+This left her with agoraphobia and PTSD.

 Music career

-Early work

-Dark was first heard singing in her local park by a record producer at the age of six, but due to fear and shyness she did not begin to record until the age of nine.
-Originally Dark began recording classical, new age and sacred pieces of music for TV and film soundtracks; in 1992, by accident, Dark began to record dance music.
-Dark, who has an 8–9 octave vocal range, had the ability to mimic other singers.
-During the 1990s, she would mimic / copy other dance hits, and these were released on the mid-priced budgeted music market, Dark also achieved minor dance hits on the dance music charts by recording remixes of hit songs and releasing them on white labels.
-This brought Dark her first commercial success, as these recordings sold almost a million copies.